jcmontesherrera/JCMH-phd-thesis-notebooks/README.md

 Notebooks and scripts created during the course of PhD research chapters.<br>

 ## How to cite
 - Montes-Herrera, J.C.
 2023.
-Notebooks for marine benthos structure-from-motion photogrammetry, hyperspectral imaging and biodiversity mapping.
+Benthic biologist's digital field log: Notebooks for biodiversity mapping with structure-from-motion photogrammetry and hyperspectral imaging.

 ## Contact
 J.C.
 Montes-Herrera